333 South Wabash

 333 South Wabash (formerly CNA Center and Northern Trust Tower; also known as The Red) is a 600-ft (183 m), 44-story skyscraper located at 333 South Wabash Avenue in the central business district of Chicago, Illinois.

 Description

-333 South Wabash is a simple, rectangular International Style building, but it is unique in that the entire building was painted bright red by Eagle Painting & Maintenance Company, Inc., turning an otherwise ordinary-looking structure into one of the most eye-catching buildings in the city.
-It was designed by the firm of Graham, Anderson, Probst & White and was completed in 1972.
+333 South Wabash is a simple, rectangular International Style building, but it is unique in that the entire building was painted bright red by Eagle Painting & Maintenance Company, Inc. It was designed by the firm of Graham, Anderson, Probst & White and was completed in 1972.

 Occupants

 As of 2014, CNA occupied 65 percent of the tower.
 Other occupants included The Chicago Housing Authority, United Way and Akuna Capital.

 In August 2017, Buck and Northern Trust announced an agreement for the bank to lease 465,000 sqft of the building.
 The lease, which includes signage and naming rights, was to consolidate approximately 2,500 to 3,000 Northern Trust workers from several sites around Chicago and take place in 2020.